littleprojects/ACC_W211/03_PoC/Raspberry.md

 check with
 > ifconfig

 stop can
 > sudo ifconfig can0 down
 > sudo ifconfig can1 down

+## Testing

+connect CAN0 and CAN1 with to wires.
+From H->H and L->L

+be sure the 120R termination is set on both CANs

+Termina1: Test receive on CAN 0
+> candump can0

+Terminal2: Test send on CAN 1
+> cansend can1 000#11.22.33.44

 ## Python

+//> sudo apt install python3-pip

-create a vitural enviroment on pi
+create a virtual environment on pi
-> python -m venv can
+> python3 -m venv can

 activate it
 > source can/bin/activate